adr-g/solidity-smart-contract-assignment/README.md

 # solidity-smart-contract-assignment
-simple smart contract using Solidity in the Remix IDE
+## SPB: simple smart contract using Solidity in the Remix IDE